smarlowucf/azurectl/doc/man/azurectl::compute::vm.md

 ## __delete__

 Delete a cloud service and all its virtual machines or only a specific virtual machine instance from the cloud service.
 If only a specific instance should be deleted it is required to name this instance via the --instance-name option.

+## __reboot__

+Reboot a cloud service virtual machine.
+If the cloud service holds only one instance, no instance name needs to be passed to the call.
+If multiple instances exists it is recommended to specify which instance should be rebooted because the default instance name matches the cloud service name.

 ## __regions__